 - Recognize the privilege that being a CASA volunteer for a child is.

 - You cannot be a current foster parent or be in the process of adopting a child from Child Protective Services.

 Ready to VOlunteer?

-Take the following steps to apply to become a CASA advocate:
+Take these two steps to apply to become a CASA advocate:

 1. Fill out the four Additional Forms below (authorizations for background checks and autobiography).